 Suppose the first request for video i arrives at time 0.
 The proxy immediately begins transmitting the video prefix to the client.
 SBatch schedules the transmission of the suffix from the server to the proxy as late as possible, just in time to guarantee discontinuity-free playback at the client.
 That is, the first frame of the suffix is scheduled to reach the proxy at time v_i , the length of the prefix.
-For any request arriving in time $(0, v_i)$, the proxy just forwards the single incoming suffix (of length $L_i - v_i$) to the new client, and no new suffix transmission is needed from the server.
+For any request arriving in time $(0, v_i]$, the proxy just forwards the single incoming suffix (of length $L_i - v_i$) to the new client, and no new suffix transmission is needed from the server.
 In effect, multiple demands for the suffix of the video are batched together.
-Note that in contrast to traditional batching, SBatch does not incur any playback startup delay.
-Assuming a Poisson arrival process, the average number of requests in time $[0, v_i]$ is $1 + v_i \lambda_i$.
+Note that in contrast to traditional batching, SBatch does not incur any startup playback delay.
+Assuming a Poisson arrival process, the average number of requests in time $[0, v_i]$ is $1 + v_i\lambda_i$.
+These requests incur only one transmission of the suffix $[v_i, L_i]$ from the server.
 The average transmission cost for delivering video i is where the first and the second term in the sum corresponds to the server-proxy and proxy-client transmission cost respectively.